 You communicate with Digit’s service primarily via text (SMS) messages.

-Digit recently created an Android and Apple iOS app (New) that allows you to bypass paying for SMS text messages, meaning it uses only our internet bandwidth.
+Digit recently created apps for both Android and Apple iOS (New), which allow you to bypass paying for SMS text messages, meaning it uses only your internet bandwidth.
 Plus it is more secure than SMS, since all communication is SSL-encrypted.
-Otherwise, the app and the texting function exactly the same.
+Otherwise, the app and texting function exactly the same.

 The text messages allow you to perform all your regular banking transactions, such as viewing your balance, initiating withdrawals, saving extra money or even viewing upcoming bills, all without using a computer.
 For example, if you want to pause your savings, simply text “PAUSE” to Digit’s number.